 Citroen aims to deliver a more thoughtful, comfort-orientated take on the mid-sized SUV market with this stylish C5 Aircross model.
 Jonathan Crouch takes a look.

-The C5 Aircross is, according to its maker, 'the most comfortable SUV on the market'.
+Citroen's C5 Aircross is, according to its maker, 'the most comfortable SUV on the market'.
 Quite a claim, given that this isn't a large, luxury crossover but is targeted at family buyers currently considering volume mid-sized models in this class like Nissan's Qashqai and SEAT's Ateca.
-Citroen may be rather late to this party but at least it's trying to bring something new.
+This revised version gets a more assertive look and higher equipment levels, plus its smarter cabin is still one of the most spacious and flexible in the segment.

 The legendary Citroen 2CV had a reputation for being able to comfortably traverse a ploughed field.
 That apart though, this French brand can't call on much customer recognition when it comes to vehicles cable of functioning off the beaten track.
 That has to change, given the current European obsession with SUVs and the company is depending on its Aircross range of models to convince customers of its crossover credibility.
 The first signs in this regard have been promising for the Gallic maker.
 The little C3 Aircross, launched in Summer 2017, has sold well in the small supermini-derived SUV sector.
-This family hatch-based C5 Aircross will be equally important.
-Citroen's Head of Product Xavier Peugeot says it brings 'an all-new level of overall comfort' to the segment and there's now a plug-in Hybrid version too.
+This family hatch-based C5 Aircross, which arrived here in 2018, has proved to be equally important.
+Citroen claims that it brings 'a fresh level of overall comfort' to the segment and there's an efficient range of engines that includes a petrol plug-in Hybrid version.
+Here, we look at the usefully updated version of this car.

 Citroen's BlueHDi diesel engines have already proved themselves to be efficient and frugal in the brand's other models and that's carried forward here.
 The PureTech 130 petrol unit puts out 139g/km of CO2 in base or mid-spec trim (149g/km in top 'Shine Plus'-spec). the alternative BlueHDi 130 diesel manages 130g/km of CO2 in base or mid-spec trim (131g/km in top 'Shine Plus'-spec) Fuel economy-wise, the BlueHDi 130 manual variant that'll probably be the most popular choice manages around 65mpg on the combined cycle.
 Even if you go for the PureTech 130 petrol variant, you'll still be getting well over 55mpg.
 To do better, you'll need the plug-in petrol/electric Hybrid version.
 This is WLTP-rated at 168mpg, with a WLTP emissions figure of up to 32g/km; and there's up to 31 miles of WLTP rated electrified driving range if you keep it fully charged.
 Impressive engine technology also plays its part in this strong efficiency showing.
 The PureTech petrol model benefits from a 30% reduction in mechanical losses that are due to friction.
 While the PSA Group's BlueHDi diesel technology is based around a clever three-step after-treatment system designed to better eliminate the four nasty pollutants that diesel units usually put out - namely unburnt hydrocarbons, carbon monoxide, nitrogen oxides and particulates.
 Another thing that could help you keep garage costs in check is the affordable three year servicing plan that's available at point of purchase.
 Finally, there's the usual Citroen three year / 60,000 mile warranty.

 In an SUV market as crowded as this one, any mainstream product simply has to bring something different to the table.
-Fortunately, this C5 Aircross can, its progressive hydraulic cushion suspension delivering a noticeable ride quality advantage over obvious rivals.
+Fortunately, this C5 Aircross has, its progressive hydraulic cushion suspension delivering a noticeable ride quality advantage over obvious rivals.
 Some of these handle better, but we think the way that this Citroen cruises over bumps and tarmac tears will be of more interest to likely family buyers.
-It'll still remain quite a rare sight on our roads, though the addition of plug-in technology may get this car back on to the radar of likely buyers in the mid-sized family crossover segment.
+The updates we've covered here are welcome, but it's likely that this Gallic SUV will still remain quite a rare sight on our roads.
+Citroen hopes the availability of plug-in technology may get this car on to the radar of likely customers in the mid-sized family crossover segment.
 Anyway, it's refreshing to see this Gallic brand getting back to what it does best.
 This car stands out as a result.
 As it very much needs to.

 |Oldham Motors Citroen, Fiat and Jeep|